 - Aggravated unlicensed operation — second degree: A misdemeanor with a maximum jail sentence of 180 days.
 This offense occurs when a person drives while suspended and has a prior conviction for aggravated unlicensed operation within the last 18 months.

-- Aggravated unlicensed operation in the first degree: A class E felony offense.
+- Aggravated unlicensed operation — first degree: A Class E felony offense.
 This occurs when a driver is caught driving on a suspended or revoked license while under the influence of alcohol or drugs.

 Call 518-794-8708 or 888-SPEEDTX if you need help.
-If you have been caught driving while suspended, contact the Law Offices of James E. Kleinbaum in Chatham, New York.
+If you have been caught driving while suspended, contact James Kleinbaum Attorney At Law P.C. in Chatham, New York.
 We offer experienced and aggressive representation for people charged with traffic crimes.

-We represent clients throughout the state of New York, including Columbia, Greene, Dutchess, Rensselaer, and Albany counties.
-To speak with an lawyer at our firm, call 518-794-8708, or contact us by e-mail.
+We represent clients throughout the state of New York, including Columbia, Greene, Dutchess, Rensselaer and Albany counties.
+To speak with a lawyer at our firm, call 518-794-8708 or contact us by email.
 You may also call us toll free at 888-SPEEDTX.